RobbyLinson/Cloud-Builder/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the cloned directory.
 3. Run `npm install` to install the required dependencies.
+4. Run `npm link` to make sure that clb command in command line works`

 ## Configuration